 While the MXL R144 is a very sturdy, metal, well-constructed microphone, it’s not a product that you can drop a bunch of times, or even once, for that matter.

-This particular microphone comes with a lot of great accessories, including a solid microphone stand, a sturdy hard-plastic case, and also the cables.
+This particular microphone comes with a lot of great accessories, including a solid microphone stand, a sturdy hard-plastic case, and also cables.

-Arguably the best aspect of purchasing the MXL R144 is the fact that it’s an inexpensive ribbon microphone, which is extremely rare, in addition to the amount of great gear and accessories that come in the box.
+Arguably the best aspect of purchasing the MXL R144 is the fact that it’s an inexpensive ribbon microphone, which is somewhat rare, in addition to the amount of great gear and accessories that come in the box.

 Put simply, if you’re in the market for a ribbon microphone and you don’t want to spend a lot of money on one, you won’t do better than the MXL R144.
+Read a more comprehensive article on it here.

 Samson Q2U Microphone